 The Hedda Gabler quotes below are all either spoken by Berte or refer to Berte.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Oxford University Press edition of Hedda Gabler published in 2008.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Oxford University Press edition of Hedda Gabler published in 2008.).

 Act 1 Quotes

 Berte: I’m really so scared I’ll never give satisfaction to the young mistress.

 Miss Tesman: Oh, Heavens…just to begin with of course there might be this and that…

 Page Number and Citation: